Yuyu Sutisna: Air Force Chief of Staff

 Upon the elevation of Hadi Tjahjanto as Commander of the Indonesian National Armed Forces, Yuyu was appointed to replace him on 16 January 2018, after having the position vacant for over a month.
 Along with the post, he was promoted to air chief marshal.

 He stated that acquiring Sukhoi Su-35 fighters would be a top priority in his term, and planned to finalize a contract by the end of January 2018.
 The contract was signed in February, with the Indonesian government placing orders for 11 SU-35s worth $1.14 billion.
 His term as chief of staff ended 20 May 2020, followed by his retirement from the armed forces in June 2020.

 Diplomatic career

-On 24 March 2025, Yuyu was appointed as Ambassador of Indonesia to Morocco.
+On 24 March 2025, Yuyu was appointed Ambassador of Indonesia to Morocco.
 He presented copies of his credentials to Minister of Foreign Affairs, African Cooperation and Moroccan Expatriates Nasser Bourita on 24 June 2025.
+He officially began his duties with a presentation of credentials to king Mohammed VI of Morocco on 14 May 2026 and to president Mohamed Ould Ghazouani of Mauritania on 21 May 2026.